 SpringerOpen books are freely and immediately available online at SpringerLink upon publication and are clearly labeled as 'open access'.
 They are accessible to anyone worldwide, which ensures distribution to the widest possible audience.

-In addition to SpringerLink all SpringerOpen books are listed in the Directory of Open Access Books (DOAB), increasing visibility and discoverability for your work.
-They are also automatically included in Springer's eBook Collections at no additional charge to ensure maximum distribution.
+In addition to SpringerLink, Web of Science and Scopus, all SpringerOpen books are listed in the Directory of Open Access Books (DOAB) and, where appropriate, PubMed’s NCBI Bookshelf.
+Inclusion on these sites enhances the visibility and discoverability of your work.
+SpringerOpen books are also automatically included in Springer's eBook Collections at no additional charge to ensure maximum distribution.

 Authors retain copyright

 SpringerOpen books are published under the Creative Commons Attribution 4.0 (CC BY) license, so they can be reused and redistributed as long as the original author is attributed.
 Other Creative Commons licenses may be available on request.

 All book types accepted

 SpringerOpen accepts complete monographs, edited volumes, proceedings, and SpringerBriefs.

 The open access eBook is freely available online and accessible to anyone with an internet connection at any time.
 In addition to this free electronic version, a print edition is offered for those who still wish to buy a printed book.
 The open access eBook is automatically included in Springer's eBook Collections at no additional cost.
 For patrons whose library offers the respective eBook Collection, the printed book is therefore exclusively available as a MyCopy softcover edition.

 High quality standards